-This infrared patio heater by PATIOBOSS is a top choice for buyers who want to quickly heat up their patio with 1,500 watts.
+This infrared patio heater by PATIOBOSS is a top choice if you want to quickly heat up your patio with 1,500 watts.
 Heat is produced through an infrared carbon tube that is encased by reflective metal to ensure the heat is directed out towards the open space.
 It’s powered by electricity so access to a 120 volt outlet is necessary, but the unit is easily mounted on most walls.
 Buyers can control this patio heater with the remote control, but it also automatically turns off after 24 hours as a safety precaution.
 Additionally, the patio heater is also dustproof and waterproof, making it safe to use in almost any location, whether indoor or outdoor.

-The Best Patio Heaters for Your Outdoor Space
+The Best Patio Heater Options for Your Outdoor Area

 Introduce warmth to your outdoor living area with a patio heater suited to your needs and budget.